-Check the linkdoc:NEWS and Upgrade Notes files in your Git workspace to review features that should be present in your new build.
+Check the NEWS.adoc and UPGRADING.adoc files in your checked-out Git workspace to review features that should be present in your new build.

 5.3 Installing from packages

 This chapter describes the specific installation steps when using binary packages that exist on various major systems.